 Whether it’s communicating with colleagues, explaining a programming decision to the boss or relaying issues with a project to clients, communication is crucial.

 Being prepared to be held accountable for their own work is a necessary soft skill in the tech world.
 The quicker errors in code are accounted for, the quicker they can be fixed – whether or not the developer is responsible for the mistake.

 8. Giving – and taking – feedback

-With new technologies appearing all the time, developers need to demonstrate the passion and drive to keep learning outside the parameters of the role.
+With new technologies appearing all the time, developers need to demonstrate the passion and drive necessary to keep learning outside the parameters of the role.

 10. Listening skills

 Not properly hearing (or failing to clarify) an instruction or piece of feedback could lead to an error in code that results in significant time delays and even costly reworks.
 Listening skills are essential – and easy to test in an interview process.